 Local artists helped capture our heritage and preserve it on the walls of some of our downtown buildings.
 One with Judge Kemp's Cow that was brought to the square on occasions to graze the lawn.
 Another depicts a group of Texas Rangers from Milam County.
 In 2022 some downtown renovations uncovered an old Cheeves Bros advertising since probably from the late 1890's and a Coca Cola mural as well.
 These were remain and were preserved due to the efforts of owners, Mike and Kim McMahon and local artist Judith Moore Riola.

 Milam County Historical Museum

 The Milam County Historical Museum consists of two buildings.
 One is housed in the restored county jail, c.
 1895, complete with cells, shackles, and gallows tower, located at 201 E. Main.
 Exhibits include pioneer farm and ranch equipment, rustic household furnishings, Spartan "fashions" of the frontier, Indian artifacts, ranch and trail-driving tack, cowboy gear, and weapons.
-The other is located at 112 W.1st Street with many exhibits of life in Milam County.
-There is also a small genealogy section.
+The other is located at 112 W.1st Street with many exhibits of life in Milam County, founders of the area, Indian arrowhead exhibit and historical pieces.
+There is also a small genealogy section, which is being updated.

 This park is one of 9 parks located in Cameron.
 Wilson-Ledbetter is a lush and beautiful 25-acre city park with picnic areas, hike & bike trails, site of historic Brushy Creek iron bridge, and home to many species of wildlife.
 Visits https://www.camerontexas.net/Facilities for information on the other parks and recreation.